fechan/fechan.github.io/tamarian/syntax.md

   !
 'You are lonely.'
 </div>

-Notice the two different translations: the "literal" translation ('#Darmok (you) on the ocean'), and the true translation ('You are lonely').
+Notice the two different translations: the "literal" translation that we mark with a pound sign `#` ('#Darmok (you) on the ocean'), and the true translation ('You are lonely').
 The idea here is that, within the metaphor, Darmok is lonely.
 When adding the second person topic clitic **=a**, you assert that the second person ('you') is like Darmok, but in the real world.

 In general, the sentence's true topic (in this case, 'you') is represented by metaphor's topic ('Darmok').
 Whatever role or state the metatopic takes on in the metaphor, the true topic is understood to have that same role or state in the real world.